learn-co-students/javascript-intro-to-data-types-bootcamp-prep-000/README.md

 #### 6. Symbols

-Symbols are so new to JavaScript that you probably won't see or interact with them much unless you intentionally incoporate them into new code.
+Symbols are so new to JavaScript that you probably won't see or interact with them much unless you intentionally incorporate them into new code.
 As with Ruby, symbols are a unique and immutable data type which straddle the two worlds of objects and strings.

 Here's an excerpt from MDN's [blog post about symbols](https://hacks.mozilla.org/2015/06/es6-in-depth-symbols/):